 An internship is a short-term work experience for you to gain unique training and experience in a specific field or career area.
 The internship allows the opportunity to increase your knowledge about the criminal justice system and to take the classroom lessons into the real work arena.
 Internships also allows you to make connections with agency which may lead to employment opportunities.

-Internships may be at the local, state and federal levels.
-See a listing of possible internship opportunities.
+Internships may be at the local, state, or federal levels.
+See a list of possible internship opportunities.

 The internship is a 6 credit hour requirement (CJS 398A01) and may be taken after completing 60 semester hours, one semester of ISU course work, and earning a cumulative ISU GPA of 2.0.
 You may complete an additional 3 or 6 hours of internship as part of your CJS Electives requirements (CJS 398A02).
 The additional 3 or 6 hours may be during the same semester as CJS 398A01 and at the same agency, or may be during a different semester and at the same or different agency.

 Once a student has applied for an internship, they must attend an Internship Launch Meeting.
-During a launch meeting, students will learn about academic and agency exceptions, as well as appropriate behaviors during an internship.
+During a Launch Meeting, students will learn about academic and agency exceptions, as well as appropriate behaviors during an internship.
 Students who plan to intern in summer or fall 2020 need to attend an Internship Launch Meeting during the spring 2020 semester.
 Pay attention to your ISU email account for announcements about when to sign up.